 - Attending Meeting for Worship with a Concern for Business

-The steps for membership are outlined below; be aware that they usually take three or more months to complete.
-Though the process may seem long or cumbersome at first glance, Friends have found that the “seasoning” the process allows is ultimately helpful to everyone.
+The membership process in Boulder Meeting is outlined below.
+Be aware that the process usually takes several months to complete.
+Though the process may seem long and cumbersome at first glance, Friends have found that the seasoning it allows is ultimately helpful to everyone.

-- In order to initiate the process, you need to write a letter requesting membership and deliver it to the Clerk of the Meeting.
+- You initiate the process by writing a letter requesting membership, addressed to the Clerk of the Meeting.
 Your letter may be a plain request for membership, simply communicating your wish to join.
-Alternatively, applicants may choose to say something more about why they seek membership and anything else you would like Friends to know about you.
-If you wish, you may suggest the names of Friends whom you would especially like to serve on your clearness committee.
+Alternatively, applicants may choose to say something more about why they seek membership and anything else they would like Friends to know about their background and spiritual journeys.
+If you wish, you may suggest the names of Friends whom you would especially like to serve on your Clearness Committee.

-- The Clerk reads the letter at the following Meeting for Worship with a Concern for Business and refers it to the convener of Oversight and Membership.
+- The Clerk reads the letter at the following Meeting for Worship with a Concern for Business, and refers it to the convener of Oversight & Membership.

-- The clearness committee will meet with you one or more times until clarity is reached, and will also meet without you as part of this process.
-The committee has three options: (1) recommend membership, (2) recommend that a decision be deferred, or (3) recommend against membership at this point.
-When recommending deferral, a time will be set for a follow-up meeting, when the committee will suggest a specific course of action (such as further worship, reading, participation in Meeting for Worship with a Concern for Business, committee work, or longer exposure to Quaker practices.
+- The Clearness Committee will meet with you one or (less commonly) more times until clarity is reached.
+It will also meet once on its own.
+The committee has three options: (1) recommend membership; (2) recommend that a decision be deferred to allow further seasoning; or (3) recommend against membership at this time.
+When recommending deferral, a time will be set for a follow-up meeting, when the committee will suggest a specific course of action, such as further worship, reading, participation in Meeting for Worship with a Concern for Business, service on a committee, or longer exposure to Quaker practices.

-- The Clearness Committee will report its recommendation to Oversight & Membership, which will decide on a recommendation to bring to Meeting for Worship with a Concern for Business for decision.
-The decision is recorded in the Meeting minutes and you will receive a letter documenting the membership minute.
+- The Clearness Committee will report its recommendation to Oversight & Membership, which will decide on a recommendation to bring to Meeting for Worship with a Concern for Business for approval.
+The decision is recorded in the Meeting minutes, and you will receive a letter documenting the membership minute.

-- In celebration of your membership, you will receive a copy of Intermountain Yearly Meeting Faith and Practice.
-Oversight and Membership periodically arranges a welcoming party to introduce all new members.
+- In celebration of your membership, you will receive a copy of the Intermountain Yearly Meeting Faith & Practice.
+Oversight & Membership periodically hosts a welcoming party to introduce all new members.